-It’s important to find the best language for scraping since it doesn’t make sense to go with a tech stack that doesn’t yield the desired results or could drain your resources.
+Looking to extract external data from the web and are in search of the best ways to do it?
+Web crawling and scraping could be the expedition as we’re here to help.
+But first, let’s find the best programming languages for web scraping.
+Why?
+Since it doesn’t make sense to go with a tech stack that doesn’t yield the desired results or else, could drain your resources.

-It’s said that the best programming language is the one you already know.
+It is said that the best programming language is the one you already know.
 This is true to an extent with web scraping too.
 If you have prior experience in programming, it won’t be a bad idea to find some pre-built resources that support web scraping in that language.
-Since you already have the know-how of that language, you’re likely to come to speed much faster while learning to scrape with it.
+Since you already have the know-how of that programming language, you’re likely to come to speed much faster while learning to crawl with it.
 You can consider this as a stepping stone.

-When you start out with web scraping, you don’t really need to start from the scratch as there are many third party libraries dedicated to web scraping which you can easily master.
+When you start out with web scraping, you don’t really need to start from scratch as there are many third-party libraries dedicated to web crawling which you can easily master.
 To find a web scraping library for the language you know, you can do a simple google search like this:

 “your language name web scraping library”

 This should help you find one for sure.
-If it fails, you can always learn to scrape the web using the best language which we’ll find out in the later portion of this article.
+If it fails, you can always learn to crawl the web using the best programming language (which we’ll find out in the latter portion of this article.)

-If you’re new to programming, extracting data from the web via scraping can be your first step towards developing a passion for coding.
-Game and web development attract a lot of people into the tech industry and web scraping could be your eureka moment to be a coder.
+If you’re new to programming, extracting data from by web scraping can be your first step towards developing a passion for coding.
+Gaming and web development sector is the major talent puller in the tech industry and web scraping could be your eureka moment to be a coder.

-Crawling and extracting data from websites involves a variety of problems – I/O mechanism, communication, multi-threading, task scheduling and deduplication are some.
-The language and framework you use will have a significant impact on your crawling efficiency as a whole.
+Web crawling and extracting data from the websites involves a variety of problems – I/O mechanism, communication, multi-threading, task scheduling, and deduplication to name a few.
+The coding language and framework you use will have a significant impact on your website crawling efficiency as a whole.

-Below are the things to look for from an ideal programming language for web scraping:
+Below are the things to look for from an ideal programming language to scrape web.

 Node.js is particularly great at crawling websites that use dynamic coding practices.
 Although it supports distributed crawling, the stability of communications is relatively weak and isn’t recommended for large scale projects.